- 1 in 5 staff members applied (c.3500) making an average of 8 organisational choices.

 Mobility applications may be made for movement:

 - between all zones, including to the organisation an applicant currently works in, and

 - within zones, to another organisation (but excluding internal Dublin moves).

 - Phase 1B will include the general Civil Service grades of CO and EO for mobility within the zone of Dublin.
-It is envisaged that Phase 1B will be launched following a full analysis of the outcomes from Phase 1A of the scheme.
+It is envisaged that Phase 1B will be launched in Q2 2019.

-- Phase 2 will include the general Civil Service grades of HEO, AO and AP.
+- Phase 2 will include the general Civil Service grades of HEO and AP.
 This phase will be developed following the launch of Phase 1B.